 What Are Opioids?

 When you think of opiates, you probably think of heroin and injecting heroin intravenously.
-The truth is that opioids are a class of drugs that are derived from the poppy plant, and they include more than heroin.
-In fact, the vast majority of opiates are prescribed by doctors to treat high levels of pain.
+The truth is that opioids are a class of drugs derived from the poppy plant, including more than heroin.
+In fact, the vast majority of opiates are prescribed by doctors to treat high pain levels.
 Opiate drugs and medications include:

 - And many others